 New homes in Rutland

 Rutland’s motto is ‘Multum in Parvo’ – much in little – which is very apt.
-Despite being the smallest county in England (it measures just 18 miles from north to south and 17 miles from east to west) there is so much on offer here if you are looking for a new home.
+Despite being the smallest county in England, there is so much on offer here if you are looking for a new home.

 The rolling fields and woodlands of Rutland are bounded by Cambridgeshire, Leicestershire, Lincolnshire and Northamptonshire.

 There are two towns, the county town of Oakham, and Uppingham, both with famous public schools.
 The rest of the county is peppered with 52 villages ranging in size from small hamlets with a few houses and no facilities to larger villages with facilities such as a school, a convenience store, a post office, general medical practice, employment opportunities, community and leisure facilities.
 The six largest villages each have a population of more than 1,000 and account for about 25 per cent of Rutland’s population of just over 40,000 people.
 Many of the villages are very picturesque with houses built from local limestone and slate.

 At the centre of the county is Rutland Water, England’s largest artificial body of water by surface area.
 Built as a reservoir to deliver fresh water to towns in the East Midlands, including nearby Peterborough, it provides important habitat for wildlife including wildfowl and ospreys and is a centre for water sports, trout fishing and cycling.

 The density of population in Rutland is low with less than one person per hectare.
 Rutland has been classed as the most rural county in England and Wales with a high proportion of land in agricultural use.

 It is an ideal place to buy a family home.
 There are low levels of unemployment, low levels of crime and above average levels of educational attainment with the highest level of pupils obtaining 5 or more GCSEs at grades A-C in the East Midlands.

 House prices in Rutland*